 Dimitry is the Manager, Finance and Operations and is responsible for IEC-BC’s day-to-day financial management of funding contracts and ongoing organizational operations.
 He has extensive experience with accounting, information technology, operations and event management for non-profit organizations.
 As a Labourer-Teacher, he worked along migrant workers from Mexico and the Caribbean on farms in Southern Ontario and taught them ESL English and computer skills while helping them integrate into Canadian society.
 He has also taught secondary school accounting credit courses at a private school.

 Dimitry is a strategic thinker who likes to take a holistic approach to his work.
 He is passionate about being involved through community engagement.
 Dimitry holds a Bachelor of Science from the University of Toronto, a Bachelor of Commerce from Ryerson University, has completed the Certified Management Accountant accelerated program and believes in lifelong learning.

-Hana is the Administration Coordinator at IEC-BC, providing support to the CEO, Senior Management and the Board.
-She enjoys helping others succeed, and brings over 9 years of progressive experience in executive support and office administration.
+Hana is the Administration Coordinator at IEC-BC, providing support to the CEO, Board of Directors and Senior Management.
+She enjoys helping others succeed and brings over 12 years of progressive experience in executive support and office administration.
 Prior to joining IEC-BC, Hana worked in the business education & management training field, helping employers in Western Canada improve their operations and employee management practices.
-Hana is used to wearing many hats.
-In addition to administration, her diverse skill set includes event planning, corporate training, marketing research, graphic design and website development.
+Hana has lived and worked in Europe and the United States before moving to Canada and her professional experience also includes event planning, corporate training, marketing research, graphic design and website development.

 Program Delivery Coordinator